Testing kinematic distances under a realistic Galactic potential: Results

-All of this results in the largest deviations from the rotation curve to occur in the interarm regions which in turn causes shifts in the estimated kinematic distances, increasing their systematic error within these regions (see Figure~\ref{fig:d_compare}).
+All of this results in the largest deviations from the rotation curve to occur in the interarm regions which in turn causes shifts in the estimated kinematic distances, increasing their systematic error within these regions (see \respA{right-hand side of} Figure~\ref{fig:d_compare}). \respB{To be more quantitative, peculiar motions associated with the Galactic spiral arm structure of $\sim 6\,$km$\,$s$^{-1}$ in radial and $\sim 4\,$km$\,$s$^{-1}$ in tangential direction are reported by \citet{Reid2019}.
+We note that this is very much in line with the streaming motions of up to $6 - 8\,$km$\,$s$^{-1}$ illustrated in Figure~\ref{fig:vel_prof}.}

-Given how large deviations of the line-of-sight velocity occur in the same regions where the systematic kinematic distance errors are highest, we look at the correlation between the velocity deviation and the distance error.
-In Figure~\ref{fig:rel_err_hist} we plot the 2D probability density function of the absolute values of the relative error against the velocity deviation from those expected for a pure axisymmetric potential and find a positive a correlation between the two parameters.
-This correlation can be described by a power-law with slope $\alpha=0.92$.
+Given how large deviations of the line-of-sight velocity occur in the same regions where the systematic kinematic distance errors are highest, we look at the correlation between the \respA{Galactocentric radial velocity $v_r$} and the distance error. {\respA{Any deviation from circular motion is likely to occur due to motions in the radial direction.} In Figure~\ref{fig:corner} \respA{we provide the distribution and correlations between absolute values of the peculiar motion $|v_p|$, the deviations from circular velocity $|v_\mathrm{los}-v_\mathrm{c,los}|$, and the difference between the true and kinematic distance $|d_k-d_\mathrm{true}|$, split between arm and interarm regions.
+There is a slight offset between the distributions for each region, with spiral arms having lower deviations and peculiar motions.
+As expected, we find a clear positive correlation between the local deviations from circular velocity and the resulting distance error.
+It can be described by a power-law with slope $\alpha=0.94$.
+However, we note that there are several orthogonal spurs in the 2D distribution that do not follow this trend.
+Additionally, we observe a power law correlation between the peculiar velocities and the difference in LOS velocity.
+Here, the slope is $\alpha=1.1$.
+Despite the positive correlations with the LOS velocity deviations, there is no clear correlation between the distance deviation and the peculiar motions.}}